Windows

 Displays graphs of the device's main performance counters, based on data collected over the last two hours.
 The following are included:

-- CPU: processor usage percentage
+- CPU.
+Percentage of processor usage

-- Memory: amount of memory used and available
+- Memory.
+Amount of memory used and available

-- Bandwidth Usage: amount of incoming and outgoing traffic
+- Bandwidth usage.
+Amount of incoming and outgoing traffic

-- UID: user input delay.
+- UID.
+User input delay.
 Refers to the time lapse between the moment a user performs an action, such as clicking a mouse button or pressing a key, and the moment the corresponding response is displayed on the screen or executed.

 At the top, a link grants access to the Analyzer module.